-Depending upon your child’s treatment, his follow up care will likely be handled by our Center for Pediatric Airway Disorders, which can help your family with issues related to home technology, ventilation and tracheostomy care
+Depending upon your child’s treatment, their follow up care will likely be handled by our Center for Pediatric Airway Disorders, which can help your family with issues related to home technology, ventilation and tracheostomy care.

 In addition, CHOP’s multidisciplinary Airway Clinic assesses and treats patients with airway disorders once a week.